disafronov/python-logging-objects-with-schema/README.md

 - Schema tree depth is limited to a maximum nesting level (currently 100).
 Any branch that exceeds this depth is ignored and reported as a schema problem.

-  If the schema file is not found, or cannot be read/parsed/validated, the logger instance is not created, schema problems are logged to stderr, and the application is terminated via `os._exit(1)`.
-The error message contains a detailed description of all issues, including the path where the file was expected (based on the current working directory at schema discovery time).
+When a `SchemaLogger` instance is created (via `logging.getLogger()` after `logging.setLoggerClass(SchemaLogger)`), the library searches for the schema file, parses the JSON, and walks the entire tree to collect all problems with the schema.

+If there are **any** problems with the schema (missing file, broken JSON, invalid `type` values, conflicting root fields that match system logging fields, malformed structure, etc.):

+- the logger instance is not created (schema validation happens before the logger is initialized);
+- schema problems are logged to stderr in the format:
+  `"Schema has problems: {problem1}; {problem2}; ..."`;
+- the application is terminated via `os._exit(1)`.

+If there are no problems, the schema is compiled and the logger is created.
+A valid empty schema (e.g., `{}` or a schema with only inner nodes and no leaves) is treated as valid and does not cause errors.
+The logger is created successfully, but no `extra` fields will be included in log records.

+**Note**: System-level errors (OSError, ValueError, RuntimeError) that occur during schema compilation are converted to `SchemaProblem` instances and handled the same way as schema validation problems - the application is terminated after logging the error to stderr.

 An example schema: